LukeLookS/Generate-Image-with-Chinese-Characters-inside/README.md

 img.save("Sample", "JPEG")
 ############################################

-#support simhei.ttf, can support arbitrary font file within the same directory
+1. support simhei.ttf, can support arbitrary font file within the same directory
-#support other languages, such as Chinese, Japanese, Korean and etc
+2. support other languages, such as Chinese, Japanese, Korean and etc
-#Change your Fontsize, (currently it is fixed size of 16)
+3. Change your Fontsize, (currently it is fixed size of 16)
-#fit in long text input that needs more than one line and needs to change into another line within the image
+4. fit in long text input that needs more than one line and needs to change into another line within the image
-#change the position in the image for the first word of the text
+5. change the position in the image for the first word of the text
-#optimize your code and make it faster
+6. optimize your code and make it faster
-#reduce memory footprint as much as possible
+7. reduce memory footprint as much as possible

-Make and Run Code
+Usage of my code

 安装opencv